 The salary for this position is a highly competitive executive-level compensation (currently under review).
 LADWP offers a comprehensive and generous benefits package including an enhance defined compensation retirement plan.
 Additionally, LADWP will offer relocation assistance.

-Interested candidates should apply by submitting a compelling cover letter, comprehensive resume, and listing of technological accomplishments to email@example.com no later than Monday, April 12, 2021.
-Confidential inquires welcomed to Ms. Heather Renschler at (916)-630-4900.
+Interested candidates should apply immediately by submitting a compelling cover letter, comprehensive resume, and listing of technological accomplishments to email@example.com.
+Confidential inquires welcomed to Ms. Heather Renschler or Mr. John Slaughter at (916)-630-4900.